withastro/contribute.docs.astro.build/src/content/docs/about-docs/how-we-doc.md

 ## Maintainer-Led

-We have an offical team of Astro Docs Maintainers and a Docs Lead who is ulimately responsible for leading and managing the entire project.
+We have an official team of Astro Docs Maintainers and a Docs Lead who is ultimately responsible for leading and managing the entire project.

 The Docs Lead: